-- The Nostalgia Chick is a Type D. You get the impression sometimes that she genuinely doesn't know why Nella would be pissed off about cameras placed in her bedroom.
+- The Nostalgia Chick.
+You get the impression sometimes that she genuinely doesn't know why Nella would be pissed off about cameras placed in her bedroom.
 And there's no guilt involved either.

 - Every one from Profound Moments In Left 4 Dead 2 could count as this.

 - Red vs. Blue:

 - Felix has no impulse control and a gigantic temper, often behaving like a mean-spirited, bratty toddler and prone to throwing tantrums when he doesn't get his way and when his pride is bruised.
 This probably has a lot to do with the fact he's an actual psychopath.